gitlinks/github-rank-project/README.md

 #### Score propagation
 * A Karma change **should not** affect the scores that the user voted for.
+* Once a user votes for a repository, the score of this repository is updated and the karma of all the contributors to this repository are udpated as well.
+There is no propagation from these contributors to the repositories they have voted for.

 ### How Repository score should work (WIP)
 #### Rules
 * Score is base on some determined criteria evaluated by other users.
-* Score can also be influenced by some key automatic metrics
+* Score can also be influenced by some key automatic metrics.
 * A user cannot vote for a repository he contributes to.
 * Weight score with user usage of the repository.
 If we can detect that one user has used a project, then we should give more weight to its rating.
 * We also should ask a user to review its rating 2 months or so after having rated it for the first time so that he can have a more insightful opinion on a project.